CdC-SI/ZAS-EAK-CopilotGPT/_sources/guidelines/sphinx.rst.txt

 Markdown (MyST)
 ===============

-Although reStructuredText is the base language for Sphinx, through the `MyST extension <https://myst-parser.readthedocs.io/en/latest/intro.html>`_, it can also support ``.md`` files.
+Although reStructuredText is the base language for Sphinx, through the `MyST extension <https://myst-parser.readthedocs.io/en/latest/intro.html>`_, it also supports ``.md`` files.
-You can use `.md` if you feel more comfortable with it.
+You can use ``.md`` if you feel more comfortable with it.

-Read their documentation for Sphinx related functionalities, and also `Furo's documentation <https://pradyunsg.me/furo/reference/>`_` which specifies MyST functions in the second tab of their code blocks.
+Read their documentation for Sphinx related functionalities, and also `Furo's documentation <https://pradyunsg.me/furo/reference/>`_ which specifies MyST usages in the second tab of their code blocks.